acteng/ate-api/README.md

 | OIDC_SERVER_METADATA_URL   | Authorisation server configuration endpoint                                             |
 | RESOURCE_SERVER_IDENTIFIER | Resource server identifier (this must match the audience claim in the JWT access token) |

+Environment variables can also be provided in a `.env` file.

 ## Running formatters and linters

 1. Run the formatters: